JacquesBonet/jss-material-ui/README.md

 ## more samples

-Check ./stories directory for complete sample files.
+Check ./stories directory for complete samples files.

-New samples files will arrive soon.
-Keep in mind the styling system is compatible with material-ui styling

-New samples will come soon.